Third-Party Vendor Risk Assessment for SMBs: The Practical Template

 For your top-quadrant vendors, insist on answers in writing.
 For mid-tier vendors, public documentation usually covers it.
 For low-risk vendors, the questionnaire is optional — an inventory entry is sufficient.

-What continuous monitoring means in practice
+What does continuous monitoring mean in practice?

 A questionnaire captures a snapshot.
 The vendor was fine the day they answered.
 The question is what happens six months later when they have a breach, a key employee leaves, their subprocessor changes, or they deprecate a feature you depend on.
 Enterprise TPRM platforms sell continuous monitoring as their main value.
 For SMB use, three lightweight habits cover most of it.